Pmacdon15/pats-pretrip/README.md

 To register.

 > **Note**
-> This project is still in development and is not meant to be relied upon as your daily driver for free trips but can be used in a pinch.
+> This project is still in development and is not meant to be relied upon as your daily driver but can be for free in a pinch.